15joeybloom/TBD/README.md

 For the query execution, we created two classes - AggregatePlan and AggregateScan.
 A phase 1 query is guaranteed to have only 1 result tuple, so we begin execution by initializing two integer variables for each field in the result - the accumulator and the count.
 As we read tuples from the child scan of the AggregateScan, the accumulator for a field stores either the sum of the values, or the minimum/maximum value seen so far, depending on the aggregation function associated with the field.
 The count variable for a field stores the number of values seen so far, used for the count and avg aggregation functions.
 After all tuples have been read from the child scan, the AggregateScan reports the summary data.

+We also created a class [AggQueryPlanner](/simpledb/planner/AggQueryPlanner.java).
+This class parallels [BasicQueryPlanner](/simpledb/planner/BasicQueryPlanner.java), they both implement the Planner interface.
+For phase 1, we chose to make AggQueryPlanner extend BasicQueryPlanner.
+We could then take advantage of that inheritance relationship within AggQueryPlanner.createPlan by calling super and then adding an AggregatePlan to the top of the execution tree.
+Here's what a phase 1 execution tree might have looked like:

+1. TablePlan on Enroll
+2. SelectPlan on Node 1
+3. ProjectPlan on Node 2
+4. AggregatePlan on Node 3

 #### Phase 2 - Group By

 Our next goal was to be able to aggregate data with groups.
 A query that we could evaluate during this phase might have looked like: